Think Beyond Pipe Welding for Induction Heating

-Induction heating in flat plate applications
+Induction in flat plate welding

-A flexible option for flat plate
+Flexibility for flat plate

 The need to weld flat plates or flat components is common in many industries, including for equipment repair in mining, beam welding in structural steel, bridgework, and shipyards and barges.

 In flat plate applications that require preheating or post-weld stress relief, operations may be using a torch or open flame heating to bring the part to temperature.
 The flame method can pose heating consistency challenges — especially on large or very thick workpieces — and also in difficult weather conditions on outdoor jobsites, such as wind or rain.

 In contrast, induction is an option that offers heating consistency in many conditions, flexibility for varying part sizes and shapes, quick time to temperature, and ease of use.
 It can be used on very thick steel beams, on large workpieces, and in small, confined spaces.
 It also offers ease of use no matter the weather conditions — wind and rain won’t interfere with induction the way they can with flame — as well as safety benefits compared to flame heating.

 In addition, induction heating systems available today offer options for accommodating differing part geometries.
 There are various induction coil configurations available that sit on top of a plate and don’t have to be wrapped around the piece.
 The Miller® ProHeat™ 35 induction heating system can be used with several accessories, including liquid-cooled cables, air-cooled cables and air-cooled blankets.

 Induction coil options